DiamondLightSource/blueapi/docs/how-to/write-plans.md

 ## Injecting multiple devices

-If a plan requires multiple devices to be injected at once, rather than have a plan with several device parameters each of them with their own injection default, it is preferable to define a device composite which can be accepted as a parameter.
+If a plan requires multiple devices to be injected at once, rather than have a plan with several device parameters each of them with their own injection default, it is possible to define a device composite which can be accepted as a parameter.

 For example you could define a composite as below: